Chas McCormick Player Props: Astros vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.04 team ERA ranks 13th across all league pitching staffs.
+- The Orioles have the 13th-ranked team ERA across all MLB pitching staffs (4.07).

-- The Orioles surrender the eighth-fewest home runs in baseball (125 total, 1.1 per game).
+- Orioles pitchers combine to give up 126 home runs (1.1 per game), the eighth-fewest in baseball.

-- Rodriguez (2-3) gets the starting nod for the Orioles in his 15th start of the season.
-He has a 6.09 ERA in 68 2/3 innings pitched, with 76 strikeouts.

-- His last appearance was on Wednesday against the Toronto Blue Jays, when the right-hander tossed 5 2/3 innings, surrendering three earned runs while allowing two hits.
+- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he threw six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.